franklinr/eightbit/eeprom-programmerAT28C16/Readme.md

 Some of these programs use shift registers, but since the mega has enough pins, we are just directly writing pins

 Most programmers have a complicated wiring scheme, but I wanted a simple wire scheme.
 I use a ribbon cable which fits into the 22-52 pins.
 It is easier to change the wires in the code, rather than the physical wires.
+The left side of the chip is on the even pins (ending with GND) and the right side of the chip is on the odd pins (starting with VCC).

 ![](img/IMG_2689.JPG)